 Bethune Hall, 2917 Main St (at Hertel Avenue), was purchased on May 27, 1971 from Singer Company of Philadelphia for use by the University at Buffalo for the School of Architecture.
 The acquisition also included 5.25 acres of land with a railroad siding.
-After being left vacant for about eleven years, Bethune was sold in 2005 to Meyer Landau, a Brooklyn-based real estate investor who plans to rennovate the building for loft apartments, studios and offices.
+UB sold Bethune Hall to the City of Buffalo in 2000.
+After being left vacant for several years, Bethune was again sold, and the building was renovated into loft apartments, studios and offices.

-Bethune was the first professional woman architect and woman fellow of the American Institute of Architecture (AIA).
+Louise Blanchard Bethune (1856-1913) was the first professional woman architect and woman fellow of the American Institute of Architecture (AIA).
 Bethune was buried in Forest Lawn Cemetery.

 - 1915 -- The Buffalo Meter Company plant is built

 - 1958 -- American Meter of Philadelphia acquires the property for $5.25 million.

 - 1971 -- (May 27) University at Buffalo purchases the Meter Company for $472,000 to house the Department of Architecture, the Art Department and certain portions of the Division of Continuing Education.
 The building is renamed Louise Blanchard Bethune Hall.

 - 19?? -- The Department of Architecture and Public Planning moves to Hayes Hall.
 The Department of Art takes over Bethune Hall.